 Gymnastics, as a sport, has been around for centuries.
 However, the use of leotards in gymnastics didn’t become prevalent until the early 20th century.
 Prior to this, gymnasts wore clothing that was similar to what was worn for other physical activities, such as shorts and t-shirts.

 The decision to switch to leotards was made for a number of reasons.
-For one, leotards allowed for a greater range of motion and flexibility, which is crucial in gymnastics.
+For one, leotards allow for a greater range of motion and flexibility, which is crucial in gymnastics.
 Additionally, they were more form-fitting, which made it easier for judges to see and evaluate the gymnast’s movements and techniques.

 Who Started the Leotard Trend?